Carbon offsets and credits: Voluntary carbon markets and certification programs

 Voluntary carbon markets (VCM) are largely unregulated markets where carbon offsets are traded by corporations, individuals and organizations that are under no legal obligation to make emission cuts.
 In voluntary carbon markets, companies or individuals use carbon offsets to meet the goals they set themselves for reducing emissions.
 Credits are issued under independent crediting standards.
 Some entities also purchase them under international or domestic crediting mechanisms.
 National and subnational programs have been increasing in popularity.

 Many different groups exist within the voluntary carbon market, including developers, brokers, auditors, and buyers.
 Certification programs for VCMs establish accounting standards, project eligibility requirements, and monitoring, reporting and verification (MRV) procedures for credit and offset projects.
 They include the Verified Carbon Standard issued by Verra, the Gold Standard, the Global Carbon Council based in Qatar, the Climate Action Reserve, the American Carbon Registry, and Plan Vivo.
 Puro Standard, the first standard for engineered carbon removal, is verified by DNV GL.
 Isometric was the first carbon registry to issue credits for enhanced weathering carbon removal.
 There are also some additional standards for validating co-benefits, including the Climate, Community and Biodiversity Standard (CCB Standard), also issued by Verra, and the Social Carbon Standard, issued by the Ecologica Institute.
+The Integrity Council for the Voluntary Carbon Market (ICVCM) publishes the Core Carbon Principles (CCPs) as a benchmark for carbon credit integrity and assesses carbon crediting programs to determine whether they are "CCP-Eligible".

 The voluntary carbon markets currently represent less than 1% of the reductions pledged in country NDCs by 2030.
 It represents an even smaller portion of the reductions needed to achieve the 1.5 °C Paris temperature goal pathway in 2030.
 However, the VCM is growing significantly.
 Between 2017 and 2021, both the issuance and retirement of VCM carbon offsets more than tripled.
 Some predictions call for global VCM demand to increase 15-fold between 2021 and 2030, and 100 times by 2050.
 Carbon removal projects such as forestry and carbon capture and storage are expected to have a larger share of this market in the future, compared to renewable energy projects.
 However, there is evidence that large companies are becoming more reluctant to use VCM offsets and credits because of a complex web of standards, despite an increased focus on net zero emissions goals.